ragbhawa96/myToDoApp/README.md

 ## Basic Operations

-- To add new Task : tap + icon button.
+- To add new Task : tap + button.
 - To mark as completed : tap on the right most icon button.
 - To Delete a Task : Press a task for 3 seconds.